sosercodes/spring-postgres-jpa-onetomany/README.md

 - Use JOIN for inner joins and LEFT JOIN for left outer joins
 - JOIN FETCH eagerly loads associated entities
 - Joins are typically based on entity relationships defined in mappings
-- For complex joins on unrelated entities, use Hibernate's ON clause syntax
+- For complex joins on unrelated entities, use Hibernates ON clause syntax
 - Avoid overusing joins, as they can impact query performance for large datasets

-When writing JPQL queries, consider the relationships between your entities and choose the appropriate join type based on your data access requirements[3][8].
+When writing JPQL queries, consider the relationships between your entities and choose the appropriate join type based on your data access requirements.

 ## Rest-Assured